Year 1 Attack Defend Shoot Unit 2 Lesson 3

 • Can you think of a sport where players bounce the ball to themselves?
 (Like basketball or handball)

-Bouncing ball to self
+Bouncing the ball

 An image accompanying this article.

-Teaching Points
+Teaching Points - Bouncing Ball

 • Use your fingers, not the palm of your hand, to bounce the ball